COVESA/cdsp/cdsp/information-layer/README.md

 ## Choose and prepare your Database

+> [!WARNING]
+> Before start the application, ensure that the supported endpoints are correctly defined and configured.
+See [how](./handlers/config/README.md).

 ### Realm
 - Ensure that in your [ATLAS cloud](https://cloud.mongodb.com/) app there is a vehicle *document* with an `Vehicle_VehicleIdentification_VIN` in a collection named *`Vehicles`*.
 - Ensure that this document as well contains VSS data.
 Here you can see the supported data in a vehicle document within the *Vehicles* should look like in ATLAS: